Capital Funds: Money to purchase land, buildings, equipment, etc. that are used to produce products or provide services.

 Government Support: Financial support received from government agencies (Federal, state, county, and city).

-Indirect Costs: Indirect costs, sometimes called overhead or common cost pool, do not relate solely and specifically to a particular project or program, but are necessary to its completion.
-Examples: office rent, telephone.
+Indirect Costs: Indirect costs, sometimes called overhead or common cost pool, do not relate solely and specifically to a particular project, but are necessary to its completion.
+Examples: office rent, telephone, etc.

 Investment Income: Earned income.
 Examples: Interest, dividends on an endowment.